doehm/survivoR/README.md

 ### Challenge description

+Note: This data frame is going through a massive revamp.
+Stay tuned.

 This data set contains descriptive binary fields for each challenge.
 Challenges can go by different names but where possible recurring challenges are kept consistent.
 While there are tweaks to the